Patseroni/music-community-app/README.md

 The app should run on port 5173.

-To access the profile page, type /upload after 5173 (you can´t access the profile page by navigation at the moment).
+To access the profile page, type /upload after 5173 (you can´t access the profile page by navigation or via google login at the moment).
 Hopefully, you can now upload an audiofile(.mp3, .wav or .flac) and a profile-image.
 The audiofile should start playing by clicking on it.